-A captive real estate investment trust (REIT) (as defined in Tax Law, Article 1, section 2.9) or a captive regulated investment company (RIC) (as defined in Tax Law, Article 1, section 2.10) must file a combined return with the closest corporation that directly or indirectly owns or controls over 50% of the voting stock of the captive REIT or the captive RIC.
-In addition, a qualified REIT subsidiary must be included in the combined return of its captive REIT parent.
+A captive real estate investment trust (REIT) (as defined in Tax Law, Article 1, section 2.9) or a captive regulated investment company (RIC) (as defined in Tax Law, Article 1, section 2.10) must file a combined return with the closest corporation that directly or indirectly owns or controls over 50% of the voting stock of the captive REIT or the captive RIC if that corporation is a life insurance company.
+In addition, a qualified REIT subsidiary must be included in the combined return of its captive REIT parent if the captive REIT is required to be included in a combined return.

 ENI for a captive REIT and ENI for a captive RIC generally have the same meaning as the terms REIT taxable income and investment company taxable income as such terms are defined under the Internal Revenue Code (IRC) (Tax Law, Article 33, section 1515(f)(5)(ii)).
-However, the deduction allowed by the IRC for dividends paid by the captive REIT or captive RIC to any member of the affiliated group that includes the corporation that directly or indirectly owns or controls over 50% of the voting stock of the captive REIT or captive RIC will not be allowed.
+However, the deduction allowed by the IRC for dividends paid by the captive REIT or captive RIC to any member of the affiliated group that includes the corporation that directly or indirectly owns or controls over 50% of the voting stock of the captive REIT or captive RIC member.